-- Upgrade the IQService, if it is deployed: - a.
-Backup your existing IQService installation. - b.
-Ensure that the service is stopped, either from the Services Applet or from the command line by running: IQService.exe -k - c.
-Uninstall IQService using command: IQService -u - d.
-Extract latest IQService in installation directory - e.
-Install IQService using command: IQService -i - f.
+Upgrade the IQService, if it is deployed

+- 1. Back up your existing IQService installation. - 2.
+Ensure that the service is stopped, either from the Services Applet or from the command line by running IQService.exe -k - 3.
+Uninstall IQService using the command IQService -u - 4.
+Extract the latest IQService in the installation directory - 5.
+Install IQService using the command: IQService -i - 6.
 Start the service: IQService.exe -s